eddy-guo/speech-recognition/README.md

+# Notes
-Note: must run through local server, microphone detection is not automatic/continuous otherwise.
+HTML must be run through local server, microphone detection is not automatic/continuous otherwise.